pwdel/matlab-python/README.md

 # Motivation and Background

+This repo is created for those who are familiar with a Matlab background, but have an interest in being able to do some of the same types of statistical computing and machine learning in Python.

+My personal motivation from this project comes from the fact that I studied electrical engineering, which involved the use of Matlab.
+As computing has inevitably become more powerful over the years, the use of terms such as, "Machine Learning," and "Artificial Intelligence," has become democratized.
+Yet fundamentally, all these terms really amount to is the ability to do math at volume.

+The, "at volume" side of that statement has to do with the capability to deploy software onto a server.

+Matlab was never really geared for being able be re-deployable, it's an academic, highly-maintained statistical computing software from the 80s, designed with the PC era in mind.
+It's designed for the speed of the individual data scientist to be able to move quickly, without getting in the way.
+However, it does not allow for deployment and reproducibility, because you have to buy a license for each distribution.
+This is in contrast to Python and open source data science tools, which while clunkier in terms of setup and lack of tools, can be infinitely used without the need for licensing.

+Some of the best, most interesting mathematical practitioners out there are trained in and fluent in Matlab, but are not familiar with Python and its various tools.

+It is my help that individuals may be able to use this repo as a guide to translate from MATLAB to Python and assist their careers and work.

 ## A Word on Matlab Python Translators

+Some Matlab-Python translators exist, here are some of those which I have been able to find below.

 1. https://github.com/victorlei/smop
     Appears to be continuously updated, high reputation score at 380+ stars.